loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 ############################################################################################################

-# Prelude: What Made me Leave OOP
+# Prelude

-## after 10 Years of Trying to Love it
+##  What Made me Leave OOP after 10 Years of Trying to Love it

 *   to quote: